JamesByers/Intro_to_Visualization/README.md

 * Add text and blank areas for clarity and pleasant appearance

 #### Exercise: Create dashboards with Pronto Bike share data  -  8:00
-* Together let's create a chart with a count of Trips by day of the week (code along)
+* Create a chart with a count of Trips by day of the week (code along)
   * Add a color of Month of Starttime
   * Add a filter of Month of Starttime and select just December 2014 and July or 2015
 * Create another chart (new worksheet) with the average trip duration vs day of the week